modyo/modyo-docs/docs/en/widgets/investments/documents.md

 # Documents

-In this widget users can find all documents they need related to their investments, such as statements, electronic invoices, confirmation and execution of orders and contract signatures, as well as the respective certificates.
+In this widget users can find all documents they need related to their investments, such as statements, electronic invoices, confirmation and execution of orders, and contract signatures, as well as the corresponding certificates.

 #### Installation: